Utah Rescuers Rally Around A Kitten Facing An Open-Chest Surgery, Then They Witness A Miracle

 Credit: Best Friends Lifesaving Center

-The foster volunteer soon realized something was wrong with Piglet – each time he nursed, he would inhale milk into his lungs and end up vomiting after every feeding.
+The foster volunteer soon realized something was wrong with this tiny tuxedo kitten.
+Each time he nursed, he would inhale milk into his lungs and end up vomiting after every feeding.

 A closer veterinary exam revealed the cause: Piglet had a condition called megaesophagus.